List of Buffy the Vampire Slayer characters: Buffy Summers

 The show's titular protagonist, Buffy, is "The Slayer", one in a long line of young girls chosen by fate to battle evil forces in the form of vampires and demons.
 The Slayer has no jurisdiction over human crime.
+Slaying vampires and other paranormal beings is her specialty and she has a personal rule against killing humans.
 This calling mystically endows her with a limited degree of clairvoyance, usually in the form of prophetic dreams, as well as dramatically increased physical strength, endurance, agility, intuition, and speed and ease of healing.
 Traditionally, there has been only one Slayer alive at any given moment, with a new one called upon the event of her death.